da22le123/DeveloperCollaborationTool/docs/ScrumLog.md

 - Kirill is still working on the issue regarding automated testing.
 - Fedor is still working on a frontend issue to implement the ability to upload a snapshot of the editor to a specified GitLab repository.
   He will finish this soon and pick up a new issue.

+### 16.12.2024

+Attendees: Jan, Denys, Ilya, Nestoras, Rokas, Yevheniia, Kirill, Fedor

+Topic: Progress discussion

+- Jan finished the issue for editing nodes and helped others by reviewing their merge requests.
+He picked up a new task for editing edges.
+- Ilya completed the issue about demoting appointed leaders and will pick a new task.
+- Yevheniia finished the issue for setting up the room for web sockets.
+Will address comments left on the merge request review, and after fixing, will pick a new task.
+- Fedor resolved issues and is still working on tasks.
+Will pick a new task once the current work is completed.
+- Rokas created the context research for functional design document, which was insufficient.
+The issue of adding users to sessions still has major problems, and he will focus on fixing that.
+He also completed the issue of changing the session status.
+Rokas will continue working on his two previous issues and must ensure his previous merge requests are corrected to meet the sufficient level for merging.
+- Kirill: Still working on automatic testing.
+- Denys: Completed the API request for getting a single action on the backend.
+Will pick a new task.
+- Nestor: Finished work on the frontend issue history bar which sends requests for saving actions to the database.
+He picked up an issue for  fetching the list of actions for the frontend.

+**Additional information:**

+- Kirill received a verbal warning for the lack of progress on his issue, as per the rules in the team plan.
+- Rokas is expected to fix the problems with his previous merge requests to ensure they meet the sufficient level required for merging.